 The two most common types of immunotherapy are subcutaneous immunotherapy (SCIT), more commonly referred to as allergy shots, and sublingual immunotherapy (SLIT) given as fast-dissolving tablets or as drops under the tongue, which is what we offer here at Nectar.

 SCIT has been used for over 110 years while SLIT has been in action for over 30.
-The primary reason for proposing and studying alternate routes of AIT administration beyond SCIT was to improve the safety and convenience of the patient.
+The primary reason for proposing and studying an alternative to allergy shots was to improve patients' safety and convenience.

 "Immunotherapy helps the body develop immunity to the allergens, so that you can tolerate them with fewer or no symptoms."